 His soundtrack work has spanned both big budget and independent cinema.
 He was the first male American artist to write and perform the theme song for a James Bond movie (“You Know My Name” for Casino Royale).
 He wrote the end title song "Live to Rise" for The Avengers, the third highest grossing film of all time.He duetted with Joy Williams on his song “Misery Chain” which appeared on the soundtrack of the Oscar-winning 12 Years A Slave and his song “The Keeper” from Marc Forster’s Machine Gun Preacher was nominated for a Golden Globe in 2012.

-In January 2011, Cornell announced his solo acoustic Songbook tour, following on from a series of acclaimed solo acoustic shows in Los Angeles.
-The sold out tour of the US, Canada, Australia, New Zealand and South America received universally positive reviews.
+Cornell’s solo acoustic ‘Songbook’ shows have received universally positive reviews throughout the world.
 As Jim Farber of The New York Daily News observed, “sometimes you don't recognize the full power of a voice until you strip everything away from it.”
-Performances from the tour feature on Cornell’s 2011 live album, "Songbook".
+Selected performances from the tour feature on Cornell’s 2011 live album, "Songbook".

 Cornell has also become involved in philanthropy, using music to support causes that help foster change.
 The Chris and Vicky Cornell Foundation is currently raising funds and partnering with charitable organizations to mobilize support for children facing tough challenges, including homelessness, poverty, abuse and neglect.